 I used galvanized hardware for decks to put the structure together.
 From the window, I had a tunnel run along the fence through a bush and the main cage is hidden behind our large lilac bush.

 To support the tunnel along the fence, I screwed 2×2’s level to the fence panels.
 I made my own brackets with galvanized angles and sadly I didn’t take pictures along the way.

 I screwed cedar planks on top of the brackets.
-Then I attached the galvanized wire with an air compressor staple gun to the fence, folded it over and attached it to the other side of the cedar planks (check out my post about how to build a tunnel HERE).
-After that I attached some pressure treated wood planks to the front of the wire, so you couldn’t see the staples.
+Then I attached the galvanized wire with an air compressor staple gun to the fence, folded it over, and attached it to the other side of the cedar planks (also check out my post about how to build a cat tunnel).
+After that I attached some pressure-treated wood planks to the front of the wire, so you couldn’t see the staples.
 Doesn’t my Lilly look happy in her outdoor tunnel?
-My mom calls it the lions den.
+My mom calls it the lion’s den.

 Oops, still need to finish re-staining the fence!